 Don’t be intimidated, try coding for just one hour.

 Code builds the world around us and digital literacy can help kids find success in college, career, and beyond.
-Hopefully these activities inspire and educate you.
-If you have an activity for Hour of Code, share it in our Facebook group.

 Thanks for celebrating Computer Science Education Week with us!